 This year we welcome our fourth Shinjo Ito Post-Doctoral Fellow, Michaela Mross of Georg-August-Universität Göttingen.
 We also have several new visiting scholars: Norihiko Ogawa, an Associate Professor of Business Administration from Hosei University; Yoshikazu Nakada, a Professor of Japanese Political Thought from Gakushuin University; Zhaohui Bu of the Foreign Language Department at Guangxi University; and Chiyuki Kumakura, Professor Emeritus from Kinjo Gakuin University.

 We invite you to become a part of our efforts to promote the further development of Japanese Studies at UC Berkeley.
 There are many ways to participate, and all levels of contribution are welcome.
 A few examples of how you can support this important institute and ensure its longevity include: Donations to the Center's Endowment; Gifts for Endowed Chairs and Professorships; and Naming Opportunities for Student Fellowships.
 Please feel free to contact CJS if you wish to make a donation.

-I look forward to seeing you at some of the many events we will host this spring and beyond.
+I look forward to seeing you at some of the many events we will host over the coming year.